traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 Enable Docker backend with default settings.
 (Default: ```false```)

 `--providers.docker.allowemptyservices`:
-Disregards the docker containers health checks regarding the creation or removal of the corresponding services.
+Disregards the docker containers health checks with respect to the creation or removal of the corresponding services.
 (Default: ```false```)

 `--providers.docker.constraints`:
 Constraints is an expression that Traefik matches against the container's labels to determine whether to create any route for that container.